citrontruc/personal-notes/c-sharp/02Keywords.md

 ## init

-value can only be set by the constructor.
+Value can only be set by the constructor.

 ```cs
 string Id { get; init; } = Id;